How to define customer churn in B2B?

 The acronym ERP stands for enterprise resource planning.
 It refers to the software systems that organisations use to manage daily business activities, such as accounting, procurement, manufacturing and sales.

-Today, thousands of businesses of all sizes and in all industries depend on their ERP systems for managing (almost) every aspect of their operations.
+Today, businesses of all sizes and manage (almost) every aspect of their operations with an ERP system.

-Similarly, a CRM (customer relationship management) systems is an indispensable tool for B2B sales teams.
+Similarly, a CRM (customer relationship management) system is an indispensable tool for B2B sales teams.
 Therefore, no sales leader should be surprised at how much historical data they are already recording.

 How to define customer churn in B2B – Summary: